EmmanAbad/LABORATORY-PLACEHOLDER/README.md

 **INTRODUCTION**
 <p align="justify">
-&nbsp;&nbsp;&nbsp;&nbsp;Focuses on the "Zero-Crossing Detector" method to recover original messages from FM signals by converting frequency variations into measurable voltage changes.
+&nbsp;&nbsp;&nbsp;&nbsp;* Focuses on the "Zero-Crossing Detector" method to recover original messages from FM signals by converting frequency variations into measurable voltage changes.
 </p>

 **EXPLANATION**
 <p align="justify">
-&nbsp;&nbsp;&nbsp;&nbsp;The FM signal is "squared up" using a comparator to trigger a pulse generator.
+&nbsp;&nbsp;&nbsp;&nbsp;* The FM signal is "squared up" using a comparator to trigger a pulse generator.
 Because the pulses have a fixed width, changing the frequency changes the duty cycle.
 A low-pass filter then averages these pulses to reconstruct the original wave.
 </p>

 ---